minhvn1433/flashcard-application/docs/Software Requirement Specification.md

 *Specify any additional quality characteristics for the product that will be important to either the customers or the developers.
 Some to consider are: adaptability, availability, correctness, flexibility, interoperability, maintainability, portability, reliability, reusability, robustness, testability, and usability.
 Write these to be specific, quantitative, and verifiable when possible.
 At the least, clarify the relative preferences for various attributes, such as ease of use over ease of learning.*

-- Correctness: The system should correctly link two sides of a flashcard.
+- **Correctness**: The system should correctly link two sides of a flashcard.

-- Portability: The system should be easily transfered to other servers.
+- **Portability**: The system should be easily transfered to other servers.

-- Usability: The system should have a uniform look and feel across different browsers.
+- **Usability**: The system should have a uniform look and feel across different browsers.

 ## 6. Other Requirements